Fair of Peace and Fraternity of the Free World: The Fair

 On December 20, 1955 Hector Trujillo cut the opening ribbon and Rafael Trujillo delivered the address summarizing his achievements.
 Trujillo's daughter, the 16-year-old Angelita, was crowned as "Queen Angelita I" to preside over the fair.
-Accompanied by 150 "princesses" she wore a white satin dress bordered with 600 Russian ermine furs and a 75 feet train that had been commissioned for $80,000 at Fontana from Rome.
+Accompanied by 150 "princesses" she wore a white satin dress bordered with 600 Russian ermine furs and a 75-foot train that had been commissioned for $80,000 at Fontana from Rome.
 A military parade impressed the strength of the Dominican military.

 At the Plaza de las Naciones, the entry to the exhibition, two large sculptural pieces were erected, a harp intoning the winds and a colossus (Atlas or Apollo) with raised arms holding a dove and the universe; both structures were destroyed by Hurricane David in 1979.
 Seventy-five permanent buildings were constructed for the fair.
 Xavier Cugat and his New York City Latin Band were contracted among others for entertainment.
 Notable permanent buildings include the City Hall and the National Congress, both by Guillermo Gonzalez Sanchez, and the endangered Teatro Agua Y Luz by Carles Buïgas.
 Industrial and agricultural exhibits accompanied the fair.
 A cattle exhibition was of special interest to Trujillo with his interest in cattle breeding.

 Visitors included president Kubitschek of Brasil and dignitaries from many nations.